COVID-19 numbers continue to decline in LA County | ExBulletin

 Of these doses, 2,177,195 was the first dose (including 25,170 single doses of Johnson & Johnson vaccine) and 1,057,794 was the second dose.
 This means that approximately 1.08 million people living or working in the county have been fully vaccinated.

 Simon said the county would work deeper on vaccination efforts by the time supply increases in late April or early May if vaccination continues at its current pace.
-If the county started taking up to 1 million times a week, taking large doses of Johnson & Johnson’s single dose would “subsequently quickly reach the general adult population within a month or two.
-I can handle it. “
+If the county starts taking up to 1 million times a week, and if a significant amount of it is a single-dose Johnson & Johnson drug, then “then the general adult population within a month or two.
+It can be processed fairly quickly. “‘

-Meanwhile, California officials said Saturday that they updated school guidance from kindergarten to high school in line with the updated guidance from the US Centers for Disease Control and Prevention, reducing the physical distance between classroom students from the standard 6 feet.
-Showed that it can be reduced to 3 feet.

-Health officials have not yet had the opportunity to discuss the issue, Simon said, but guidance is likely to be incorporated into the county’s school guidelines.
-However, he emphasized that the 3-foot guidance applies only to schools.
+Deliver top stories every day!Apply FOX11 Fast5 Newsletter..
+Then get the latest news alerts with the FOX11 News app.Download for iOS or Android..

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online